rackerlabs/support-how-to/content/cloud-servers/quick-start-guide-create-your-first-website-on-cloud-servers.md

 guide uses applies to the successful deployment of any web site or application.

-This guide is not a comprehensive tour of Cloud Servers.
+This guide is not a comprehensive tour of [Cloud Servers](https://www.rackspace.com/cloud/servers).
 However, by following these instructions, you are establishing the fundamentals that you can build on by reading future articles and guides.

 ### Prerequisites

-The information in this guide is practical, so you should plan to follow along step by step.
-To do so, you might need to download and install the following
+The information in this guide is practical, so if you plan to follow along step by step, you might need to download and install the following
 software:

 -   an SSH client application